nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_switch/README.rst

 The :ref:`ug_bt_mesh` light switch sample can be used to change the state of light sources on other devices within the same mesh network.
 It also demonstrates how to use Bluetooth® mesh models by using the Generic OnOff Client model in an application.

-Use the light switch sample with the :ref:`bluetooth_mesh_light` sample to demonstrate its function in a Bluetooth mesh network.
+Use the light switch sample with the :ref:`bluetooth_mesh_light` sample to demonstrate its function in a Bluetooth Mesh network.

 This sample also provides the `Low Power node support`_.